vkbdev83/dctmdevdocker/README.md

 vishnukumarsmbp:DctmDocker vishshob$

-     5. Compose file is created to setup the DB/Content Server/DA in the right order , this makes our life very easier.
+     5. Compose file is created to orchestrate the DB/Content Server/DA in the right order , this makes our life very easier.

         i.
 Checkout this GIT project.
         ii.
 Nvaigate to the corresponding checkout directory in a Terminal